American Board of Radiology (ABR) exam preparation

 Trainees who have done a significant amount of neuroradiology either through their residency or dedicated fellowship may consider 1 or more neuroradiology sections.
 Careful preparation is again suggested.

 The most painful hurdle of all is the last and most expensive, the ABR neuroradiology certificate of added qualification exam.
-It requires registration 6 months in advance, is only offered once per year in Chicago or Tuscon, and costs > $3,200!
+Since the covid era began, this exam has been offered remotely, and the cost has been decreased (but is still expensive!).
 You need a letter from both your neuroradiology fellowship and your current practice saying that you practice a significant amount of neuroradiology.

 Preparing for this test is ostensibly the hardest because you already know a significant amount of neuroradiology.
 Just enough to understand how bad those question are, you might say.
 Nevertheless, some review might be worthwhile, but it should be carefully targeted.